Mathématique: Chapter 61

 “Okay, let’s talk about it.
 But, in the meantime, take your blazer off.”

-“Well,” Dale said, his gaze shifting up and down the stairs, “if we’re going to be standing here, we need to look like we’re doing something useful, not just chit-chatting.”
+“Well,” Dale’s gaze shifted up and down the stairs, “if we’re standing here, we need to look like we’re doing something useful, not just chit-chatting.”

 “Something ‘useful’ being?”
-Rush asked, removing his jacket and dropping it on the cleanest looking patch of cement he could see.
+Rush removed his jacket and dropped it on the cleanest patch of cement he could see.

 “Me implanting you with a Space Pirate transponder.
 It’ll look legit to my side.
 It’ll make sense to your side.”